eweizman/vizdom-js/README.md

 * Graph Deletion
 	* Drag body of graph to trash can to delete graph

-To execute Vizdom, it should be run within a web server due to javascript file restrictions within D3.
+To execute Vizdom, the project should be run within a web server due to javascript file restrictions within D3.
 A simple way to run a local server with python is the [SimpleHTTPServer module](https://docs.python.org/2/library/basehttpserver.html#BaseHTTPServer.BaseHTTPRequestHandler).

 ## Implementation Details
 ##### *(last updated 12/13/15 by eweizman)*